Well-quasi-ordered classes of bounded clique-width: Abstract

 \section{Abstract}

 We study classes of graphs with bounded clique-width that are well-quasi-ordered by the induced subgraph relation, in the presence of labels on the vertices.
 We prove that, given a finite presentation of a class of graphs, one can decide whether the class is labelled-well-quasi-ordered.
-This solves an open problem raised by Daligault, Rao and Thomassé in 2010, and answers positively to two conjectures of Pouzet in the restricted case of bounded clique-width classes.
+This answers positively to two conjectures of Pouzet in the restricted case of bounded clique-width classes.
 Namely, we prove that being labelled-well-quasi-ordered by a set of size 2 or by a well-quasi-ordered infinite set are equivalent conditions, and that in such cases, one can freely assume that the graphs are equipped with a total ordering on their vertices.
 Finally, we provide a structural characterization of those classes as those that are of bounded clique-width and do not existentially transduce the class of all finite paths.

 \paragraph{Keywords:} well-quasi-ordering, clique-width, automata theory, monoids, factorization forests, gap embedding. \paragraph{ACM CSS 2012:} Formal languages and automata theory; Graph theory. \paragraph{Repository:} \repositoryUrl